 Some women may also need to use a water-soluble vaginal lubricant may help to provide relief during intercourse, for mild cases.

 Regular exercise is important, as it keeps blood flow and genital circulation high.
 Pilates and yoga may be beneficial for the pelvic floor and core stability and should be part of a woman’s overall lifestyle management.
 Women in the perimenopause and menopausal periods of their life should be doing some form of weight baring and strengthening exercise regularly.

 Regular sexual activity and stimulation of circulation to the vagina can help prevent atrophic vaginitis.
 It is more around climax helping, rather than just sexual activity, or intercourse.
 Some women have pain during intercourse, or experience dryness, so foreplay and being well lubricated can help this.
 Using a water-soluble vaginal lubricant can soothe mild cases during sexual intercourse.
 Masturbation and stimulation without intercourse to produce climax may help those women who have pain with intercourse, or who may not have a partner.

 Regular climax and sexual activity can also show benefits for both the elasticity and flexibility of the region.
 Women who have regular climax and are sexually active report fewer symptoms of atrophic vaginitis when compared to women who do not regularly climax, or have regular sexual intercourse.

-Regular exercise, such as Pilates and Yoga can help with the pelvic floor, vaginal tone, bladder and reproductive organs.
-Kegels exercises can also help.
+Regular exercise, such as Pilates and Yoga may assist in helping with the pelvic floor, vaginal tone, bladder and reproductive organs.
+Kegels exercises, and vaginal eggs/stones may also assist with atrophic vaginitis, alongside medical interventions.

-There are also herbal medicines, supplements, omega 3 oils, and other natural based formulas that may help with the prevention of atrophic vaginitis and assist with circulation and hormone regulation.
+There are natural medicine which may assist with the prevention of atrophic vaginitis and assist with circulation and hormone regulation.
+To find out more, please consult your healthcare provider.

 Fast facts on atrophic vaginitis